Homejoy’s $38M Lesson: Without Customer Retention, “Growth” is a Dirty Word

 What they didn’t have were repeat customers.
-And this Friday, Homejoy will be closing their doors for good.
+In July 2015, Homejoy closed their doors for good.

 The official story for Homejoy’s demise has been the four lawsuits that have been filed against them, and there’s no doubt that this is a major factor.
 There is a lot to be said of the complications of using independent contractors instead of hiring employees, as companies like Uber, Lyft, and Homejoy’s main competitor Handy are in the process of finding out.
 There are legal ramifications that the sharing economy as a whole might come across in the coming months.